awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_Lab.md

 		- This results in overlapping and pipelined execution of the read, execute and write functions instead of sequential execution.
 		- The FIFO channels between the different processes do not need to buffer the complete dataset anymore but can directly stream the data to the next block.
 	* Note that the **Filter2D** kernel processes only a single color plane.
 At compile time, we can choose to have 1 or many kernels in the FPGA.
-		- When there is only 1 kernel in the FPGA, a planar formatted YUV 4:4:4 image will have its luma and chroma planes procesed sequentially.
+		- When there is only 1 kernel in the FPGA, a planar formatted YUV 4:4:4 image will have its luma and chroma planes processed sequentially.
 		- When there are 3 kernels in the FPGA, the luma and both chroma planes can be processed in parallel, therefore having a higher performance, at the cost of more FPGA resources.
 We will get back to this later in the lab.

 1. Quickly look-up and inspect the other important functions of the accelerator in this file :
-	* The **Filter2D** function is the heart of the custom hardware accelerator that peforms the filter computations.
+	* The **Filter2D** function is the heart of the custom hardware accelerator that performs the filter computations.
 	* It uses the **Window2D** class that provides an abstraction for getting a two-dimensional pixel window, then performs a simple convolution of the pixels in this window with a programmable filter.
 	* Note the ```#pragma HLS PIPELINE II=1``` statement on line 26.
 This pragma tells the compiler that a new iteration of the for loop should be started exactly one clock cycle after the previous one.
 As a result, the SDAccel compiler builds an accelerator with 15*15=225 multipliers.
 Where the 225 multiply-add operations of the 2D convolution would be executed sequentially on a conventional CPU architecture, they are executed in parallel in the purpose-built FPGA accelerator.
 This results in a significant performance improvement.